Valuable details of report requirements and helpful hints on preparing a successful written report.

 Right and left margins – 1″

-- Each page of the written report must have a footer that includes the task number and the name of the participating school.
+- Footer: Required on each page.
+Include the task number and name of the participating school.

 - Title: Center, upper case, bold; 14 point type